An iced coffee usually surges in popularity over the spring and summer months, but they are usually bought in a shop rather than made at home.

 For those of you who are after the full experience (we’re guilty), you’ll be wondering where the presentational touches come in.

 There are a variety of options out there to set your iced-coffee apart, including decorative glasses and topping syrups of all flavours!
+Why not top yours off with some whipped cream?
 The possibilities are endless.

 Perfect refreshing drink